 3. Write them a thank you letter.

-The most important thing here is to allow your feelings to come up and also allow them to be with you.
-After some time they will ease.
 Think of this as a development in your relationship.
-In order for your friendships and relationships to grow they must rise to a new level.
+In order for your friendships and relationships to grow, they must rise to a new level.
 If you are missing someone today, close your eyes, think of that person, and send them a huge ball of love and light.
-Wherever they are they will feel it.
+Wherever they are, they will feel it.